-Ordinary shares
+Ordinary Shares

 General.
-Our ordinary shares are divided into Class A ordinary shares, Class B ordinary shares and Class C ordinary shares.
-Holders of Class A ordinary shares, Class B ordinary shares and Class C ordinary shares have the same rights except for voting and conversion rights (as described in more details below).
+Our ordinary shares are divided into Class A ordinary shares, Class B ordinary shares, Class C ordinary shares and Class D ordinary shares.
+Holders of Class A ordinary shares, Class B ordinary shares, Class C ordinary shares and Class D ordinary shares have the same rights except for voting and conversion rights (as described in more details below).
 Our ordinary shares are issued in registered form, and are issued when registered in our register of members (shareholders).
 Our shareholders who are non-residents of the Cayman Islands may freely hold and vote their shares.